Revanth3reddyg/Facial-Keypoints-Detection/README.md

 |:-|:-|:-|:-|:-|
 |Revanth Reddy Gunapati|Face Detection & Facial Keypoints Detection|0|1|Yes|
 ## Challenges Faced
     1. Used Tkinter window to show the pop-up message like press 'e' for quitting but ended up with a not responding page --> Resolved by removing it.
-     2. During the detection,webcam window is not quitting which lead to restart the kernel --> Later resolved using a Hexadecimal Constant(0xFF).
+    2. During the detection,webcam window is not quitting which lead to restart the kernel --> Later resolved using a Hexadecimal Constant(0xFF).Press 'e' for quiting.
 ## Credits
 1. Reference for the template and structure - [Sanchana-2k](https://github.com/Sanchana-2k/LTTS_C_MiniProject)
 2. Reference & model(shape_predictor_68_face_landmarks.dat) download from - https://github.com/davisking/dlib-models